KochieviAna/NetworkManager/README.md

-NetworkManager is a lightweight Swift library designed to simplify network requests and data fetching in iOS applications.
+NetworkManager is a lightweight Swift library I have designed to simplify network requests and data fetching in iOS applications.
 It provides a straightforward interface for making HTTP requests and handling responses with ease.

 # 📌 Features